 How to Make Keto Steak Marinade

-I would not do any longer than 8 hours due to the salt and acidic nature of this marinade.
+TIP: DO NOT marinate any longer than 8 hours due to the salt and acidic nature of this marinade.
 Any longer and it will break down the meat structures too far.
-Cook meat as desired once ready.

 Storing Unused Steak Marinade